-Other advantages of hybrid pixel imaging detectors are that they can achieve high frame rates with zero dead time because of the digital processing and parallel readout of the ASIC.
-The layout of the ASICs and readout boards allows a modular approach such that larger detector areas can be achieved.
+Additionally, other advantages of hybrid pixel imaging detectors are that they can achieve high frame rates with zero dead time because of the digital processing and parallel readout of the ASIC.
+Also, the layout of the ASICs and readout boards allows a modular approach such that larger detector areas can be achieved.

 When the Medipix 3 chip was developed, it stood out by making dead time free operation and colour imaging possible by improving the energy resolution.
 The Medipix3RX ASIC operates in counting mode and has an increased frame rate, up to 1800 frames/s, and can operate in zero dead time (continuous read/write mode).

-Medipix3RX is currently available for X-ray in our LynX 1800 detector systems.
+Medipix3RX is currently available for X-ray in our LynX M3 detector systems.

 The Timepix3 ASIC is the latest design of the Medipix collaboration and successor of Timepix.
 Compared to the latter, Timepix3 has a higher time resolution and reduced timewalk and has a timing accuracy of 1.6 ns.
 Besides frame read-out, it offers data driven or list mode read-out of pixels above the threshold.
 The most important improvement with respect to the original Timepix is the possibility of collecting Time-over-threshhold (ToA) and Time-of-Arrival (ToT) information simultaneously.
 This makes Timepix3 an excellent chip for tracking application.